jtmullen/asc-fsgp-2024-results/asc/results.md

 ## Scoring

 The 2024 Event is once again a distance-based competition.
-The primary goal is to compelete the 1553 mile base route, however teams will have numerous opportuntities to complete additional optional loop segments to gain addition miles (or person miles for Multi-Occupant Vehicles) which will help increase their ranking.
+The primary goal is to compelete the 1560 mile base route; however, teams will have numerous opportuntities to complete additional optional loop segments to gain addition miles (or person miles for Multi-Occupant Vehicles) which will help increase their ranking.
 See our [vehicle classes](https://www.americansolarchallenge.org/the-competition/vehicle-classes/) page for more info on the classes.

 ### Single Occupant Vehicle (SOV) Class
-The single occupant class is scored solely on miles driven.
+The Single Occupant class is scored solely on miles driven.
 The team that completes the most miles, while completing the base route, will win the event.
 Stage winners are also determined by miles driven on that stage.
 Teams who do not finish the base route will be ranked below all teams who do.
 In the event of a tie, elapsed time is the tie-breaker.

 ### Multi-Occupant Vehicle (MOV) Class
 Multi-Occupant vehicles are scored on a variety of factors including person-miles driven, their practicality score, amount of external energy used, and whether they maintain the 35mph target average speed.
 MOV teams must also complete the base route, any team that does not will be ranked below all teams who do.
 The scoring formula is as follows: \$$ S = \frac{1}{E} \times D \times C \times T \times P$$